scroll-old-testament.jpg

 Summary of The Book of Genesis

 Genesis is the title given to the first book of Moses by its Greek translators.
-The word means "origin" or "beginning"; truly, Genesis is a book of beginnings.
-It describes the beginning of man and the universe which he inhabits, the beginning of sin, the consequent beginning of an effort at redemption, and the beginning of the Hebrew nation through whom this redemption was to come.
+The word Genesis means "origin" or "beginning"; and Genesis truly is a book of origins, or beginnings.
+Genesis describes the beginning of man and the universe which he lives in and has been given dominion over, the beginning of sin, the beginning of God's plan of redemption, and the beginning of the Hebrew nation through whom God's redemption through the Messiah was to come.

 The contents of Genesis may be conveniently outlined in the following manner: